BZIvanov/Learning-SQL/README.md

 - SQL - contains general information for SQL.
 - Postgres - contains information for using PostgreSQL as a database.
   - docker-container-database - example of how to quickly setup database in a docker container to test queries
+  - expercises - example exercises to test your skills
+  - queries - examples of different queries
+- MySQL - contains information for using MySQL as a database.
+  - expercises - example exercises to test your skills